shamshad-npti/shamshad-npti.github.io/_posts/2015-12-18-Intersection-Between-Implicit-Cruve.markdown

 Do $$ \alpha > 1 $$ be a good choice of damping factor?
 Let's take an example of $$ f(x, y) = y - x^2 = 0 $$ and $$ g(x, y) = x - y^2 = 0 $$.
 When we start from point $$ (-1, -1) $$ the step size without damping is $$ (2/3, 2/3) $$.
 If we take $$ \alpha = 1.5 $$ or $$ \alpha = 3.0 $$ we reach at the root in a single step.
 Therefore which is a good value : $$ 0 \lt \alpha \le 1 $$, $$ \alpha = 1.5 $$ or $$ \alpha = 3.0 $$.
 In our example seemingly $$ \alpha \gt 1.0 $$ is a better choice than $$ \alpha \le 1 $$.
 However look at the figure-2, when we start at point $$ A $$ the full step length leads to point $$ C $$ far from the solution, at $$ \alpha \approx 0.4 $$ (chosen heuristically) we get point $$ B $$ which is close to the solution.
 For an arbitray unknown equation there is no known good way to select the exact value of $$ \alpha $$.
 We assume that the function is continuous in the neiborhood, and try to move in the direction that may have solution.
 A long jump may violet our initial assumption.
 Furhtermore when we bound the range of $$ \alpha $$ we can apply search heuristic to find better value.

+Read here about damping related tricks and optimization

 {: .img}
 ![Line search for good value of damping factor]({{ site.url }}/assets/alpha_selection.png)*Figure 2: Line search for good value of $$ \alpha $$*